 P.F.
-Chang’s Singapore Street Noodles (Actual Restaurant Recipe)
+Chang's Singapore Street Noodles (Copycat Recipe)

 P.F.
-Chang’s Singapore Street Noodles taste different from most takeout versions, and the main reason is something you won’t find in any other recipe online: a wet curry sauce.
-Instead of blooming dry curry powder in oil (which is traditional, but also why most homemade versions end up greasy), they whisk the curry powder into a sauce with soy sauce, oyster sauce, vinegar, sriracha, and ketchup.
+Chang's Singapore Street Noodles taste different from most takeout versions, and the main reason is something you won't find in any other recipe online: a wet curry sauce.
+Instead of blooming dry curry powder in oil (which is traditional, but also why most homemade versions end up greasy), I whisk the curry powder into a sauce with soy sauce, oyster sauce, vinegar, sriracha, and ketchup.
 Every noodle gets an even coating of curry flavor without the oil.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.